-Why has my veterinarian applied a bandage or splint to my dog?
+Why did my veterinarian apply a bandage or splint to my dog?

 Bandages and splints protect the underlying tissues from self-trauma (such as licking), which will delay healing and may promote infection.

-Splints serve the same protective functions as bandages and have the additional benefit of preventing movement of the injured part.
-If a splint is used to support a fractured bone, it will be applied so that it immobilizes both the joint above and the joint below the fracture.
+Splints serve the same protective functions as bandages and have the additional benefit of preventing the injured part from moving.
+If a splint is used to support a fractured bone, it will be applied so that it immobilizes both the joint above the fracture and the joint below.

 What parts of the body can be protected by bandages or splints?

-Why are there so many layers to the bandage?
+Why are there so many layers in the bandage?

-As a rule, dogs do not like anything that is stuck to their hair or skin and will usually try to take it off.
-Therefore, protective bandages that are applied to dogs will always be made up of several layers of bandage material, and whenever possible they will wrap entirely around the body part that is being protected.
+As a rule, dogs do not like anything stuck to their hair or skin and will usually try to take it off.
+Therefore, bandages used for dogs will always be composed of several layers of bandage material and, whenever possible, they will wrap entirely around the body part that is being protected.

-The first layer of bandage material will be a dressing layer.
+The first layer of bandage material is a dressing layer.
 If the purpose of the bandage is to protect a surgical incision or a non-infected wound, the dressing layer will be made of a sterile material that will not stick to the wound.
-If the wound is infected, the dressing layer will be made of a sterile material that will stick to the wound and help draw out the infection or will contain medication or another agent that will assist in controlling the infection.
+If the wound is infected, this layer will be made of a sterile material that will stick to the wound and help draw out the infection or it will contain medication or another agent to assist in controlling the infection.

-The purpose of the next layer is to keep the dressing in place and to provide some padding to the area to be protected.
+The purpose of the next layer of bandaging material is to keep the dressing in place and to provide some padding to the area to be protected.
 It will either be rolled gauze, cotton, or synthetic cast padding.
 The thickness of this layer will vary according to the type of injury.

-The third layer of the bandage is usually made of a stretchy material that sticks to itself without adhesive.
+The third layer is usually made of a strong and stretchy material that sticks to itself without adhesive.
 The purpose of this tougher layer of material is to provide further protection to the underlying layers and to prevent moisture from wicking through to the wound.

 The final layer of bandage material will often be surgical tape, a strong adhesive material that tapes down the ends of the bandage and adheres to the fur so that it is difficult for the dog to remove the bandage.